compsocialscience/summer-institute/README.md

       url: "#test3"
 ```

-The resulting image would look like this:
+The resulting drop-down would look like this:

 ![navigation sample](documentation/navsample.png)